bcgov/healthgateway/Tools/Postgres/README.md

 NOTE: The provisioning of disk is fairly slow and you may not notice anything for a few minutes.

+Once the database is created and prior to the Application being deployed, you must manually run the initialization script see Azure ticket 12919.

 ### Clean up

 CAUTION: If you would like to remove all resources associated to Patroni, you can execute the following